ethereum/web3.py/docs/internals.rst

 * Transparently intercept transactions sent over ``eth_sendTransaction``, sign them locally, and then send them through ``eth_sendRawTransaction``.
-* Modify the response from an RPC request so that it is returned in different format such as converting all integer values to their hexidecimal representation.
+* Modify the response from an RPC request so that it is returned in different format such as converting all integer values to their hexadecimal representation.
 * Validate the inputs to RPC requests